biodash/biodash.github.io/content/codeclub/S03E09_apply/index.md

 ### Loops

 As Jelmer demonstrated in [last week's session](https://biodash.github.io/codeclub/s03e08_loops/), loops allow you to iteratively apply some task(s) to a series of inputs.
-In the simple loop below, we take each of three three values (1,3,6), print a statement with the original value, then negate the value and print another statement with the updated value...
+In the simple loop below, we take each of the three values (1,3,6), print a statement with the original value, then negate the value and print another statement with the updated value...

 <div class="highlight">